KWB-R/fakin/content/tool/smp/index.md

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["data-management-plan", "best-practices", "project-proposal", "project-management", "data-manager", "software-development", "smp", "dmp", "sustainibility", "evaluation"]
+tags = ["data management plan", "best practices", "project proposal", "project management", "data manager", "software development", "smp", "dmp", "sustainibility", "evaluation"]

 # Project summary to display on homepage.
 summary = "The Software Sustainibility Institute provides a checklist helping you to write a SMP."